anujy787/smart-job/README.md

 - **Email Templates**
   - `welcome_jobseeker.html`: Onboarding email for new job seekers
   - `welcome_employer.html`: Onboarding email for new employers
+  - `applied_notification.html`: Confirmation email when a job seeker applies for a job
+  - `hired_notification.html`: Notification when a job seeker is hired
+  - `rejected_notification.html`: Notification when a job application is rejected
+  - `withdrawn_notification.html`: Confirmation when a job application is withdrawn

 ### UI/UX Design Features